 Students may be eligible for either advanced standing with credit, advanced standing without credit, or a combination of the two.
 For example, students with a substantial amount of previous work may have enough qualifying advanced-standing credit to satisfy more than one-third of the degree being sought, which is the maximum percentage that Western Seminary allows (in keeping with Standard 3.13 of The Commission on Accrediting of the Association of Theological Schools).
 In that case, the school may opt to apply advanced standing with credit up to the allowable maximum and, as deemed appropriate by the faculty, offer additional advanced standing without credit, which would allow the student to substitute advanced-level courses where applicable.
-Moreover, students who qualify for advanced standing with credit may prefer the "without credit" option to avail themselves of the advanced-level educational opportunities afforded by their advanced-standing status.
-Alternatively, a student may have completed previous work, which technically qualifies for advanced standing, but if the course it would replace in Western's degree program is one of the program's core courses and required for all students, irrespective of one's educational background, the school may opt for one of two possibilities: (1) apply advanced standing with credit toward an elective course within the curriculum with which there is sufficient overlap, or, if that is not possible, (2) not apply advanced standing in that instance.
+Moreover, students who qualify for advanced standing with credit may prefer the "without credit" option to avail themselves of the advanced-level educational opportunities afforded by their advanced standing, but if the course it would replace in Western's degree program is one of the program's core courses and required for all students, irrespective of one's educational background, the school may opt for one of two possibilities: (1) apply advanced standing with credit toward an elective course within the curriculum with which there is sufficient overlap, or, if that is not possible, (2) not apply advanced standing in that instance.